TylerBarnes/wordsby-starter/README.md

 # GatsbyPress Starter (Pre-Alpha)

-A Gatsby WordPress starter theme for GatsbyPress Admin https://github.com/TylerBarnes/GatsbyPress-Admin
+A Gatsby starter theme to be used with GatsbyPress Admin https://github.com/TylerBarnes/GatsbyPress-Admin

-Nothing yet...
+Nothing here yet...